Updated 2009.04.24

 Police Squad!
 1982

 Unfortunately, Police Squad! lasted only six episodes.
-I prefer the series to the Naked Gun films that are based on it, which I find a little too vulgar.
+I prefer the series to the Naked Gun films that are based on it.

 The Princess Bride 1987